danydin/hello-world/readme.txt

-hello, check check thanks bye
+hello, check check thanks
+added another lin
+new new line